TV Pop Diaries

 The Wizard

-His debut single The Wizard had been released by Decca and Bolan was given an invite to the best possible place to promote it.
+His debut single The Wizard had just been released by Decca and Bolan was given an invite to the best possible place to promote it.
 However, that week RSG was still mired in controversy over P J Proby's reluctance to appear unless he got, what he considered, a sincere on-air apology from Cathy McGowan.
 He had appeared on the show a few weeks' before and had been faded out during one of his songs and threw a hissy fit, threatening never to appear on the show again.
-Despite his absence, Bolan's debut show looks like a classic, with Wilson Pickett, The Small Faces, Tom Jones, The Nashville Teens, a couple of visiting French stars Sylvie Vartan and Johnny Halliday, and first-timer Bolan playing his pop-pysch tale of a meeting with a strange man wearing a pointy hat in the woods.
+Despite Proby's absence, Bolan's debut show looks like a classic, with Wilson Pickett, The Small Faces, Tom Jones, The Nashville Teens, a couple of visiting French stars Sylvie Vartan and Johnny Halliday, and first-timer Bolan playing his pop-pysch tale of a meeting with a strange man wearing a pointy hat in the woods.
 It was an uptempo Donovan-esque track which doubtless attracted RSG.
 He must have impressed Rediffusion TV as they asked him to play the same song on the tea-time favourite The Five O'Clock Club on the 23rd November.

 A couple of setbacks then followed, as intended but cancelled appearances on ATV's The Mod Ball and ABC's Thank Your Lucky Stars in 1965 put him back to square one.
-However Lucky Stars came to his aid on 19th February 1966 as he made his third appearance promoting The Wizard, a single which was now three months' old.
+However Lucky Stars came to his aid on 19th February 1966 as he made his third appearance promoting The Wizard, a single which was now three months old.
 His second Decca 45, The Third Degree attracted no attention from the telly when released in June 1966, so he would have to wait until 16th December 1966 and Ready Steady Go to plug his sole Parlophone release Hippy Gumbo.
 Desdimona, his one hit with John's Children in summer 1967, found no takers in UK TV land.
-It would take a year until his return to our TV screens.
+It would take a further year for Marc to return to our TV screens.
 BBC1's early evening How It Is played host to Tyrannosaurus Rex on 27th September 1968, probably to play One Inch Rock.
 It would be over two years' later, a name change and Ride A White Swan's debut on Top Of The Pops on 12th November 1970 to help make Marc the superstar he always thought he should be.

 David Bowie